Improved Approximation Algorithms for the Expanding Search Problem

-\begin{claim} We have $r(\sigma_2)\geq 2$. \end{claim} \begin{proof}[Proof of the claim] This follows from the very first edge in $\sigma_2$ having length $a=2(|T|-1)$ and \Cref{cl:t>1} saying that there exists at least one more subsequence $\sigma_{2l}$ for some $l>1$ that connects at least one terminal vertex.
-Therefore, $\sigma_2$ can connect at most $|T|-1$ terminal vertices for which at least $|T|-1$ many edges are needed.
-Each of those edges has a length of $1,2,$ or $a$, where precisely one edge has length $a$.
-Hence, the minimum possible ratio for $\sigma_1$ is
+\begin{claim} We have~$r(\sigma_2)\geq 2$. \end{claim} \begin{proof}[Proof of the claim] The statement follows from the fact that the very first edge in~$\sigma_2$ has length~$a=2(|T|-1)$ and \Cref{cl:t>1} saying that there exists at least one more subsequence~$\sigma_{2l}$ for some~$l>1$ that connects at least one terminal vertex.
+Therefore,~$\sigma_2$ can connect at most~$|T|-1$ terminal vertices for which at least~$|T|-1$ many edges are needed.
+Each of those edges has a length of~$1,2,$ or~$a$, where precisely one edge has length~$a$.
+Hence, the minimum possible ratio for~$\sigma_2$ is